sparker888/wri-case-study/src/app/page.md

 ![WRI Website Case Study.](/images/gravital-slide-wri.png)

-## We Broke Records!
+## We broke multiple attendance records!

-We achieved our key goals for Wheel Rail Seminars new Jamstack site, and broke a few records!
+We achieved our key goals for Wheel Rail Seminars' new Jamstack site and broke a few records!
+Not only did we meet our objectives, but we also significantly increased traffic by 8%, boosted conversions by an impressive 16.5%, and saw a remarkable 25% rise in overall attendees.
+This success was highlighted by record-breaking attendance at both the Rail Transit Seminar and the Principles Course Seminar.
+Our strategic design, coupled with streamlined information organization and registration processes, ensured an exceptional user experience, proving that our innovative approach delivers outstanding results.

 #### A. Better Promote and Sell the WRI Conference